gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

   https://github.com/ptmerz/gmxbenchmark has been developed to this purpose.

-After the NVE MD bare minimum, we will want to add support for
+After the MD bare minimum, we will want to add support for
-* Thermo- / barostats
-* FEP
 * Pulling
-* Checkpointing
+* Full support of GPU (current implementation does not support GPU update)

 Using the new modular simulator framework, we will then explore adding new functionality to GROMACS, including